- Written by Dr.Mehmet Demircioglu

 I ask what haircut the patient actually wants to wear.
 Some patients want to shave the donor very short because longer hair looks uneven.
 Others want to grow it to hide scars.
 Short hair after FUE donor scars shows why the same donor area can look very different at different clipper lengths.

-The best SMP plan is usually conservative enough to blend at the chosen length.
+The best SMP plan often uses less pigment than the patient imagines, because the shade has to survive normal daylight, movement, and the chosen guard length.
 If the patient keeps changing between a close fade and longer hair, pigment can become harder to match.
 The donor area should be tested under the haircut that will be used in normal life.

 Timing matters more after overharvesting